OriPekelman/symfony-docs/cookbook/deployment/platformsh.rst

     #        spec: "*/20 * * * *"
     #        cmd: "php cron.php example:test"

-For best practices, you should also add a ``.platform`` folder at the root of your Git repository which contains the following files:
+Not required but a good practice is to add a ``.platform`` folder at the root of your Git repository which contains the following files:

 .. code-block:: yaml